ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `taxonomy/read` to see the Taxonomy interface
 - `taxonomy/manage` to create, edit and delete tags

-With limitations, you can configure whether permissions apply to Tags, Product categories or both.
+With limitations, you can configure whether permissions apply to Tags, product categories or both.

 ## Register Users